duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_lane_following.md

     container $ roslaunch duckietown_demos lane_following.launch

-Note: If ROS can't find the lanch file you may need to source the catkin workspace,<br> try: `source ![DUCKIEBOT_ROOT]/catkin_ws/devel/setup.bash`
+Note: If ROS can't find the lanch file you may need to source the catkin workspace, try: `source ![DUCKIEBOT_ROOT]/catkin_ws/devel/setup.bash`

 This launches several nodes and may take up to a minute to initialize everything.

 ### Step 3